A new generation of Cosmoe

-Cosmoe - the OS reimagined
+Cosmoe - building graphical apps reimagined

 - Highly multi-threaded for maximum performance on modern hardware